HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 ![Sales 1 16~2](https://github.com/user-attachments/assets/56955187-8890-4876-9d68-85dacda356be)

+*fig 9: Shirt Sales Analysis*

-Fig 11 reveals that the total frequency of customers is 1,487,  total quantity of shirts sold is 12,388 and the total revenue is 485,600.
+Fig 9 reveals that the total frequency of customers is 1,487,  total quantity of shirts sold is 12,388 and the total revenue is 485,600.

 Approximately 52% of shirt sales was from North Region while approximately 48% was from East region.
 Shirts sale was recorded at only two months as the higher sale was at the month of January and it thereafter decreased at July.